rjrodger/seneca-perm/README.md

 ### Permission specifications

 To trigger a permissions check, an action must contain a perm$ metadata argument.
-This is an object contains one or more of the following properties:
+This is an object that contains one or more of the following properties:

    * allow: boolean, true if action is permitted.